-Unsurprisingly, the movement toward watching video on non-traditional devices is nearly complete.
-Over the past two months, 83% of consumers say they watched a program, movie or video on their desktop or laptop computer, tablet, smartphone, or another mobile device.
+Unsurprisingly, the movement toward watching videos on non-traditional devices is nearly complete.
+Over the past two months, 83% of consumers say they watched a program, movie, or video on their desktop or laptop computer, tablet, smartphone, or another mobile device.

 The Colling Media market research team uncovered good news for The Walt Disney Company.
 A robust 46% of consumers say they are likely or very likely to subscribe to Disney’s $12.99 service bundle of Hulu, ESPN+, and Disney+.